bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:01:11

-Yeah, so again, like MuSig is an event setup and FROST is a T event setup, where you just require some subset, but now you can think of combining or nesting those in a three-style fashion.
+Yeah, so again, MuSig is an event setup and FROST is a t-event setup, where you just require some subset, but now you can think of combining or nesting those in a three-style fashion.
 For concreteness, again, maybe assume a Lightning Channel is my standard example.
-Let's say I have a Lightning channel with Peter, I'm one participant, like Peter is on the other side.
+Let's say I have a Lightning channel with Peter.
+I'm one participant, Peter is on the other side.
 And in this Lightning channel, we can have a 2-of-2 MuSig.

 Speaker 0: 00:01:41